 Turf managers who opt to use no-mess solid tines on a golf course should add an extra verticutting and topdressing.
-Your turf will love you for it, and the channels you create with the deep tine make a permanent chimney of sand allowing water and roots to penetrate with ease and flourish.
+Your turf will love you for it, and the channels you create with the deep tine will make a permanent chimney of sand, allowing water and roots to penetrate with ease.

 Vertical linear aeration vs. reciprocating

-Another choice for compaction relief is the relatively new method of deep-power slicing, called vertical linear aeration (VLA).
+Another choice for compaction relief is the relatively new method of deep power slicing, called vertical linear aeration (VLA).
 The soil-loosening capability of this machine is similar to that of the deep-tine heaving machines.
-The difference is in the consequences of the VLA’s use of blades rather than tines.
+The difference is in the consequences of VLA’s use of blades rather than tines.

 Vertical linear aeration does not bring soil to the surface but provides compaction relief by loosening the turf.
 Photo by Seth Jones